stab3l-admin/stab3l-docs/content/docs/cross-chain-bridge.md

 The bridge supports batch transfers to reduce gas costs:

-1. Select multiple CU tokens to bridge
+1. Select multiple amounts of sSTB to bridge
 2. The bridge will process them in a single transaction
 3. Gas costs are significantly reduced compared to individual transfers

 ### Cross-Chain Redemption

-Users can redeem CU tokens on any supported chain:
+Users can redeem sSTB tokens for compute resources on any supported chain:

-1. Bridge CU tokens to your preferred chain
+1. Bridge sSTB tokens to your preferred chain
-2. Redeem them directly on that chain
+2. Redeem them directly on that chain for compute resources
 3. The redemption process works the same way across all chains

 ### Bridge Factory